19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (c) any other property of a management corporation,

-shall, within 7 days after service on him of notice of a resolution of the council requiring him to do so, deliver those records, books of account and keys and that strata roll and other property to a member of the council specified in the notice.
+shall, not later than the 7th day after service on him of notice of a resolution of the council requiring him to do so, deliver those records, books of account and keys and that strata roll and other property to a member of the council specified in the notice.

+[Act 35 of 2017 wef 01/02/2019]

+(1A) Any person who, without reasonable excuse, contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000.

+[Act 35 of 2017 wef 01/02/2019]

 (2) Every management corporation shall retain all its records, books of account and such other documents relating to any of its transactions or operations for a period of not less than 5 years from the end of the financial year in which the transactions or operations to which those documents relate are completed.